About the Mobility Robin Hood Card Scheme

 The English National Concessionary Travel Scheme allows cardholders free travel on all local bus services in England between 9.30am and 11pm Monday to Friday and at all times at weekends and bank holidays.

-Mobility Robin Hood Card holders - For Nottingham City residents - In addition to the National Scheme, Nottingham City Council also provide additional travel benefits for Nottingham city residents: Free travel on the tram at all times, free travel on both bus and tram Park and Ride, plus free travel on buses before 09.30am and after 11pm Monday to Friday.
+Mobility Robin Hood Card holders - For Nottingham City residents - In addition to the National Scheme, Nottingham City Council also provide additional travel benefits for Nottingham city residents,: Free travel on the tram between 9:30am and 11pm Monday to Friday and all day at weekends.

 Is your Mobility card valid for travel still?
 Check here for more information